bizzaccelerator/corn-yield-prediction/README.md

 - Automation & Reliability: Kestra orchestrates end-to-end workflows, reducing manual intervention and ensuring repeatable, reliable execution.
 - Governance & Maintenance: Dedicated GCS storage separates artifacts and reports, supporting strong governance and easier long-term management.

+### _Best Practices:_

+This project follows essential software development best practices to ensure code reliability, maintainability, and seamless collaboration throughout the MLOps lifecycle.

+- __Unit Tests:__
+Unit tests were implemented to validate the correctness of individual components in isolation.
+This approach helps identify issues early in development, ensuring that each function behaves as expected before integration.
+- __Linter and Code Formatter:__
+Code linting and formatting tools are applied to maintain a consistent and readable codebase.
+Enforcing these standards reduces human error, improves code clarity, and simplifies collaboration among team members.
+- __Pre-commit Hooks:__
+Pre-commit hooks automatically check code quality and formatting before changes are committed to the repository.
+This proactive mechanism prevents poorly formatted or untested code from entering the main branch, reinforcing overall project stability.
+- __CI/CD Pipeline:__
+A Continuous Integration and Continuous Deployment (CI/CD) pipeline automates testing, building, and deployment processes.
+This ensures that updates are delivered reliably, with minimal manual intervention, and that the project remains in a deployable state at all times.

 ## How to run the project.

 Check out the project [wiki](https://github.com/bizzaccelerator/corn-yield-prediction/wiki) for more details about this repository and step-by-step instructions to reproduce the solution.